The Essential Documents You Need to Start Your Private Practice

 6. Responsibility to Pay for Sessions Agreement

 Money can be a tricky topic in therapy, which is why I recommend having a Responsibility to Pay Agreement.
-This outlines your fees, payment policies, and what happens if a client misses a session.
+This outlines your fees, payment policies, and what happens if a client misses a session—helping you manage expenses, profits and losses, and maintain financial compliance within your medical practice.

 Why It Matters:

-It keeps everything crystal clear and avoids awkward money conversations later.
+It keeps everything crystal clear, supports medical billing processes, and avoids awkward money conversations later

 7. Credit Card Authorization Form